Job-Circle/jcproduct/scripts/README.md

      .\mongo_installation_windows.ps1
      ```
    - This script will download and install MongoDB on your system.
+   - The final installation should be in C:\MongoDB

 ### Step 2: Add MongoDB Bin Directory to Environmental Variables